 A workplace injury may be a sudden, traumatic event such as a motor vehicle accident, an accident involving tools or equipment, an explosion or a fall injury.
 Construction accidents typically fall under this category.
 Lifting injuries affecting health care workers and industrial workers are also sometimes sudden events.
-An injured worker is usually eligible for workers' compensation benefits, including medical treatment for the specific injury and in most cases a money award.
+An injured worker is usually eligible for workers' compensation benefits, temporary total disability and in most cases a money award.

 Another type of workers' compensation case stems from an occupational disease occurring over time, including repetitive stress injuries.
 Workers whose work activities have taken place inside moldy buildings may become disabled as a result of "sick building syndrome."
 Exposures to asbestos dust could cause asbestosis or other pulmonary diseases.